 CETA includes a framework for the mutual recognition of professional qualifications that are regulated by the CETA parties.
 The framework agreement included in CETA permits but does not mandate or otherwise require sector-specific mutual recognition agreements (MRAs) concluded by the relevant professional services sector, together with the licensing bodies of the said sector, to be recognized as binding under CETA.

 Note: MRAs must be concluded at the Party level that is between Canada and the EU.

 8.5 General travel tips and assistance

-To assist business and other travelers, the Government of Canada provides country-specific information on safety and security, local laws and culture, entry and exit requirements, and health.
-You will find practical information on documents, the Euro, exchange rates, time zones, healthcare, and other such practical information.
+To assist business and other travelers, the Government of Canada provides country-specific information on safety, local laws and culture, entry and exit requirements, and health.

 - Date Modified: